Na'il Diggs

-Na'il Diggs (born July 8, 1978) is an American former professional football player who was a linebacker in the National Football League (NFL).
+Na'il Ronald Diggs (born July 8, 1978) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was selected by the Green Bay Packers in the fourth round of the 2000 NFL draft.
-He played college football for the Ohio State Buckeyes.
-Diggs also played for the Carolina Panthers, St. Louis Rams, and San Diego Chargers.
+He played college football for the Ohio State Buckeyes and in the NFL for the Carolina Panthers, St. Louis Rams, and San Diego Chargers.

 College career

-Diggs played college football at the Ohio State University.
-He spent his last two years at strongside linebacker after beginning college career as a defensive end.
-As a senior Diggs led the Buckeyes with 94 tackles, 15 tackles for losses and 6 sacks.
-In all he played in 37 games recording 202 tackles, 18 sacks, four forced fumbles, three fumble recoveries and one interception.
+Diggs played college football at Ohio State University in Columbus.
+For his last two years at OSU he played strongside linebacker after starting as a defensive end as a freshman.
+As a senior, Diggs led the Buckeyes with 94 tackles, 15 tackles for losses and 6 sacks.
+He played in 37 games recording 202 tackles, 18 sacks, four forced fumbles, three fumble recoveries and one interception.
 He graduated with a degree in aviation.

 Professional career

 Pre-draft

 Diggs measured 6'3½" and 231 pounds and had a 40-yard dash time of 4.55 seconds.